Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 - Identify infrastructure used by malicious actors to impersonate your domains.

 Aggregate reports are produced in a standardized Extensible Markup Language (XML) format and should be processed by an automated system wherever possible.
 There are many open source, free, and commercial offerings that can process DMARC reports on your behalf.
-The Cyber Centre has also developed a service to process DMARC reports for our partners, as described in Section 4.
+Guidance on interpreting the information from DMARC aggregate reports is included in Annex C, section C.2.

 3 Additional Considerations